ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 ---

 I'm currently a MSc.
-Student and Research Assistant in the Industrial Engineering Department at University of Windsor.
+Student and Research Assistant in the Industrial Engineering Department at University of Windsor under ther the supervision of [Dr. Guoqing Zhang](https://www.uwindsor.ca/engineering/mame/337/dr-guoqing-zhang).

-My primary research interests include:
+My research interests primarily cover a broad range of topics in machine learning and optimization in both applied and theoretical sense.
+To mention a few:
 - Graph representation learning, and geometric deep learning.
 - Deep reinforcement learning and sequential decision-making.
-- Optimization and operations research.
+- Mathematical optimization and operations research.
--	Learning to Optimize & Decision-focused Learning.
+-	Learning to optimize & Decision-focused learning.

-Moreover, I always have an eye for advances and research in fundamental areas of AI such as novel optimization techniques, learning methods, meta-learning and multi-task learning.
+Moreover, I always have an eye for advances and research in fundamental areas of AI such as novel deep learnig optimization techniques, learning methods, meta-learning and multi-task learning.

 <br>